COOLLab-CQU/DevOps-Docs/README.md

 5. Save the file and close it.
 All done.

-After configuring the hosts file, you can access the server by alias instead of memorizing the IP address.
+After configuring the hosts file, you can access the server by alias to avoid memorizing the IP address.
 For example, to ssh into cpu3, just run

 ```cmd
 ssh cpu3-cool-lab